Steem-FOSSbot/steem-fossbot-voter/docs/installation.md

 If you set your GitHub project access in Heroku to automatically deploy from master branch, the deployment process will happen automatically.
 You can check this in the _Activity_ tab of your Heroku dashboard, but be aware deployment can take several minutes.

-If you did not, you'll need to go back to your _Deploy_ tab on the Heroku dasbboard and manually deploy.
+If you did not, you'll need to go back to your _Deploy_ tab on the Heroku dashboard and manually deploy.
 This option is at the bottom of the webpage.

 #### 2. Reinstall the bot